 FI supports allow individuals the flexibility to choose the mix of supports and services that are right for you so you can live the life you want.

 Broker Services helps a person exercise as much choice and control over their life as possible.
 Brokers guide individuals through initiation and maintenance of a self-directed budget and provides ongoing support.
 Brokers help individuals identify their Circle of Support, plan their annual budget, provide education on services and community supports, provides training and support of staff and develop hab plans in addition to various other tasks agreed upon with the individual and broker.

 Supported employment services include Supported Employment (SEMP) and the Employment Training Program (ETP).

 SEMP provides the supports individuals need to obtain and maintain paid competitive jobs in the community.
 Vocational Counseling and Job Coaching supports are provided to help individuals successfully maintain competitive employment.
 Individuals with developmental disabilities will typically transition to SEMP after they have received supported employment services funded by the NYS Adult Career and Continuing Education Services-Vocational Rehabilitation (ACCES-VR).

 ETP offers individuals an opportunity to work in an internship that will lead to permanent employment in a community business.
-During the internship, wages will be paid by through ETP while the individual learns the skills needed for the job.
+During the internship, wages will be paid through ETP while the individual learns the skills needed for the job.
 ETP participants also attend job readiness classes that present topics such as conflict resolution and how to dress for work.
-ETP services include increased job development and job coaching as well as assistance with other employability skills.
+ETP services include increased job development and job coaching as well as assistance with learning other employable skills.

 Pathway to Employment